grafana/writers-toolkit/docs/sources/writing-guide/markdown-guide/index.md

 ## Images

-_Do not_ use image shortcodes at this time.
-Instead, include images in a document using the following syntax:
+Include images in a document using the following syntax:

 ```markdown
 ![Alt text](link to image, starting with /static/img/docs/ if it is to an internal image "Title of image in sentence case")